logo

 Hudec in Shanghai

-Money was flowing into the cosmopolitan city, and newly minted tycoons and millionaires – Western and Chinese — wanted to show off with grand institutions and mansions in the latest styles.
+Money was flowing into the cosmopolitan city, and newly minted tycoons and millionaires – Western and Chinese — wanted to show off by building grand institutions and mansions in the latest styles.
 By November of 1918, Hudec had found himself a job as a designer in the office of the American architect Rowland A. Curry.
 His first project with Curry was the American Club, and with Curry, he would go on to build the Normandie, the Madier Villa, and the McTyiere School, among others.

 Hu-Deco

 Hudec’s Art Deco deserves a special mention.
 Shanghai’s first Art Deco may have come from France, but Hudec’s inspiration clearly came from America.
-One look at the Park Hotel and you can see the debt it owes to Hood’s American Radiator building; the same goes for the Normandie and the Flatiron.
+One look at the Park Hotel and you can see the debt it owes to the American Radiator building; the same goes for the Normandie and the Flatiron.

 SEPARATED AT BIRTH?
 From left: American Radiator Building, New York (1924); Park Hotel Shanghai (1934); Flatiron Building, New York (1902); I.S.S.
 Building /Normandie (1924).